chantastic/react-suspense-course/src/lessons/104/README.md

 # Wrap Fetch Requests to Communicate Pending, Error and Success Status to Suspense

+We can write our own promises wrappers to communicate pending, error, and success statuses to `Suspense` and error boundaries components.

+The wrapper we write in this lesson is the minimum viable wrapper required for data fetching.
+Knowing how to wrap promises for communication with `Suspense` and error boundaries allows you to suspend any asynchronous data.

 ## Exercise

 Anything promise can connect to suspense.